Undergraduate minor: mass communication

 JMC:1100 Media Uses and Effects3 s.h.

 Introduction to mass communication theory as it relates to practical applications in the media industry and American society.
 GE: Social Sciences.

 Historical development of journalism in the United States; cultural, historical content.
 GE: Historical Perspectives.

 JMC:1500 Social Media Today3 s.h.

 Prehistory of social media and identification of ideas, events, and elements in ancient and historical times; earliest days of online posting and interacting; first instances of social engagement on the Web; how social media (journalism, politics, health care, romance and lifestyle, entertainment, war and terrorism, professions and jobs) affects individual areas of life, culture, and society; what's next and how social media changes lives in the future and affects the fate of humanity.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.

 JMC:1600 Writing Fundamentals1 s.h.

 The importance of grammar; recognition of common errors in the student's own writing, with a focus on fixing these problems.

 Fundamental skills of journalistic reporting and writing.
 Prerequisites: JMC:1200 with a minimum grade of C- and JMC:1100 with a minimum grade of C- and JMC:1600 and (JMC:2200 with a minimum grade of C- or JMC:2300 with a minimum grade of C-).
 Corequisites: JMC:2020.
 Requirements: journalism major.